1. General provisions

 4.5.5. correcting writing, spelling, grammar, formatting, and referencing mistakes.

 4.6.
-If the graduate has not followed the deadlines agreed with the supervisor or other deadlines prescribed for the graduation thesis, the supervisor has a right to refuse further supervision of the graduate.
+If the graduate has not followed the deadlines agreed with the supervisor or other deadlines prescribed in the programme for the graduation thesis, the supervisor has a right to refuse further supervision of the graduate.

 5. Reviewing graduation theses